-• Begins his first season as the Royals bench coach after being named to Ned Yost's staff on October 25, 2013.
+Don begins his second season as the Royals' bench coach after being named to Ned Yost's staff on October 25, 2013.

-• Prior to accepting the position with the Yankees, he was the bench coach for the Toronto Blue Jays in 2011-12 under then-manager John Farrell.
+Prior to accepting the position with the Yankees, was the bench coach for the Toronto Blue Jays in 2011-12 under then-manager John Farrell.

-• Graduated from Hayward (CA) High School in 1981...lettered in baseball, basketball and football.
+Graduated from Hayward (Calif.)
+High School in 1981...lettered in baseball, basketball and football.

 Played four seasons at Arizona State (1982-85), earning a All-Pac-10 honors at catcher three-straight years (1983-85)... batted .314 with 22 doubles, 18 homers and 133 RBI in 196 games at ASU...team captain in 1985.